Aerial-LLC/.github/profile/README.md

   <img src="/profile/AerialOS.jpg" alt="AerialOS"></a>
 </h1>

+the Aerial-LLC + Closed Source-AerialOS leaves GitHub and is transferred to [Gitea](https://gitea.com/Aerial-LLC)

 **AerialOS** - build based on the latest Windows 11 build, tested by players Faceit & ESEA for many years, and also members of professional teams and academies CS2 & Valorant It is designed with a focus on minimal latency and high FPS, which makes it the ideal solution for those looking for the optimal balance of performance.
 Our assembly gives significantly better results than others, thanks to the deep integration of settings tailored to gaming needs.
 The main focus is on improving gaming performance, privacy, and stability.
 The Windows Default-level compatibility while improving performance.

 ## ⚖️ Licensing